Learning from God

 “For it is time for judgment to begin with God’s household; and if it begins with us, what will the outcome be for those who do not obey the gospel of God?”
 1 Peter 4:17 NIV

-The message that God relates through John to the seven churches is to us, His people.
 Each of these candlestick churches is confronted with factors that limit or stop their growth, hindering His further blessing and presence.
 “To those that can hear, let them hear.”
-He warns more than once that if they do not repent, or change, He will take their candlestick, their light of the presence of the Lord out of their their midst until they repent.
+Each has more to learn from God, areas in which they must repent or be changed.
+He warns more than once that if they do notchange, He will take their candlestick, their light of the presence of the Lord, out of their their midst.

-As we move out of the church age, we leave what God has caused us to outgrow and keep what is a valuable part of our salvation as our foundation.
+As we move out of the church age into the kingdom age, we leave what God has caused us to outgrow and keep what is a valuable part of our salvation as our foundation.
 We go beyond the camp, the place where others have settled, to where He is now.

 “Therefore let us go to Him outside the camp, bearing the disgrace He bore.”
 Hebrews 13:13 BSB

-Jesus brought a new covenant, a new way to follow the Lord.
-He did not do away with the law, but fulfilled it, making a way for us to do so as well.
+Jesus did not do away with the law, but fulfilled it, the only One who has.
+He made the way for us to do so as well.
 He chooses our path as we follow on to know the Lord.
-We do not want to set our stakes deep down into the current camp of belief and fellowship, but to be like the Israelites in the wilderness.
-They obeyed when God said to stop and pulled up their tent stakes to follow on further when He said to do so.
+We do not want to set our stakes deep down into the current camp of doctrines and teachings, but to be like the Israelites in the wilderness.
+When God said to stop, they stopped.
+When He said to go, they pulled up their tent stakes to follow on further.

 Let us all follow on to know Him in the deepest measure of which He makes us capable.
 We come to discern the Lord’s body, realizing that the true Body of Jesus Christ differs from what we have called church.
-When two or three gathered together, we are joined in His name, His nature so what is gathering in His name mean for us today?
-It is whenever and whomever the holy spirit leads us to gather to fellowship Him.
+When two or three gathered together, we are joined in His name, His nature.
+What, then, is gathering in His name mean for us today?
+It is whenever and whomever the holy spirit leads us to gather to worship and fellowship Him.

 It matters not what denomination, location, size of the group, or its particular label.
 The key is to be joined by the spirit or there is no true fellowship, no assembling at all.
 God looks at the heart of His people and we are to be joined in His nature of love.
 We have liberty to be joined with all of God’s people wherever they are in this season and time.
 We are to be assembled with others heart to heart, not doctrine to doctrine.

-We need to move on into our Promised Land, not settling in the various camps along the way.
-Of course, many gatherings have the spirit of God present in between rituals and pre-planned programs.
+We need to move on into our Promised Land, not settling in the various camps along the way, as we long to continue learning from our God.
+We desire to gather with those who are in Him.
+Many gatherings have the spirit of God present in between rituals and pre-planned programs.
 God loves His own and is present within as people who love Him gather.
 But far too often, Jesus is left at the door, knocking to be let in like the Laodicean assembly in Revelation.

 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 Revelation 3:20 NIV

 Meditate on the Lord standing outside the door and what this means.
 Is He outside the door of our hearts, outside of our structured and pre-planned gatherings, outside of our busy days laboring in the church realm, knocking to get in?
+If so, we have stopped learning from God and are learning from man, with old manna that is no longer nourishing.
 The early church had a few years of glorious growth and freedom in Him, then began to fall into division and strife from the rule of man.

-With this church example in Revelation, we see that He is standing outside, knocking to get in when He sees this Laodecian condition in the hearts of His people.
+We see that He is standing outside, knocking to get in when He sees this Laodician condition in the hearts of His people.
 Isn’t it time for all our gatherings to be led by Him as best we can allow in our current level of maturity?
 May we let go of the rules and regulations that are so familiar, even traditional, but are not God’s leading by the Holy Spirit.
+Let us learn together in Him!

 This is not just one church or denomination or non-denomination or organization.
-It is the imprint within believers of all organizations that carry the name Christian, practicing and promoting their brand of Christianity, some of whom are fostering division and strife for personal gain in stature, power, influence and wealth, but neither poverty nor wealth is a sign of godliness, let alone correct doctrine.
+It is the imprint within believers of all systems and organizations that carry the name Christian, practicing and promoting their brand of Christianity.
+Many are fostering division and strife for personal gain in stature, power, influence and wealth, but neither poverty nor wealth is a sign of godliness, let alone correct doctrine.

 None of this can unite us in the love of God.
-Some have left these external systems, being outside the camp but still needing, seeking God’s purging from Babylonish ways within us.
-Babylonish ways were imprinted in our hearts and that’s where we learned to minister and worship: in these former realms of glory.
+Some of us have had to leave external systems, being outside the camp but still needing, seeking God’s purging from Babylonish ways within us.
+Babylonish ways were imprinted in our hearts and that’s where we learned to minister and worship, in these former realms of glory.
 We were shown how to worship in ways that remain familiar from our religious past.

 “But whatever was gain to me I count as loss for the sake of Christ.
 More than that, I count all things as loss compared to the surpassing excellence of knowing Christ Jesus my Lord, for whom I have lost all things.
 I consider them rubbish, that I may gain Christ and be found in Him, not having my own righteousness from the law, but that which is through faith in Christ, the righteousness from God on the basis of faith.